-Make the Whole30 bearnaise sauce: In a small saucepan, combine white wine vinegar, chicken stock, minced shallots, and 2 tablespoons fresh tarragon.
-Boil the mixture moderate heat until the liquid has reduced to 2 tablespoons.
+- In a small saucepan, combine white wine vinegar, chicken stock, minced shallots, and 2 tablespoons fresh tarragon.
+Boil the mixture on moderate heat until the liquid has reduced to 2 tablespoons.
 Let cool.
 Strain.

-In a saucepan over low heat, melt your ghee then pour into a measuring cup with a spout.
+- In a saucepan over low heat, melt your ghee then pour into a measuring cup with a spout.
 Pour egg yolks into blender and pulse until very smooth, then pour in the vinegar reduction and pulse again.
 Turn blender on low and, very slowly, drizzle in the melted ghee.
 Don't go too quickly, or you'll risk the mixture breaking!
-Once all ghee has been incorporated, add 4-5 tablespoons fresh tarragon and salt and pulse until combined.
+Once all ghee has been incorporated, add 4-5 tablespoons fresh tarragon and salt, then pulse until combined.

 For the Steak